 When Custom Software Beats Off-the-Shelf Tools

-Off-the-shelf software is usually the right starting point.
-It is faster, cheaper, and easier to validate.
-Custom software starts to make sense when the business is spending too much time adapting to tools instead of using tools that fit the business.
+Custom software starts to make sense when the business is spending too much time adapting to tools instead of using tools that fit the workflow.
+The clearest signal is operational drag: repeated manual work, duplicate data entry, scattered reporting, broken handoffs, and staff creating workarounds around software that was supposed to help.

 Signs you have outgrown generic tools